Physiotherapy Recruitment Agencies: the Cost and Time Involved in Using Recruitment Agencies Are Too High, Say Small Firms

 Small businesses with less than 100 employees very often have limited resources and no HR department.
 Their recruitment process may be handled by people whose time is already short and who may not have the expertise needed to select the right candidate.

 There are currently almost 2.5 million unemployed people in the UK, which includes more than one million young people.
-However, finding the right person for a vacancy, whether it is low-grade clerical or an executive PA is not only about selecting a person with the skills to match the job, but also about their soft skills and personality fit with .
+However, finding the right person for a vacancy, whether it is low-grade clerical or an executive PA is not only about selecting a person with the skills to match the job, but also about their soft skills and personality fit with the company.
 So trying to keep costs down by using a d-i-y approach could end up being counter-productive.

 Tom Hadley, the Recruitment and Employment Confederation (REC) Director of Policy and Professional Services, agreed that finding the right person can be extremely time-consuming but argued that this is often due to ongoing skills shortages and that this was one of the main reasons for using agencies with the experience and networks to source and filter appropriate candidates.